AdamKmet1997/sticky_notes/README.md

   Pin important notes to prevent accidental deletion, giving you extra security for critical information.
 - **Resizable Notes:**
   Resize notes to your preferred dimensions.
 Each note remembers its size for a personalized layout.
+- **Draggable Notes:**
+  Move notes around by dragging them to organize your workspace layout.
+Each note remembers its position for a customized arrangement.
 - **Search Highlighting:**
   When searching, matching terms are highlighted in yellow across note titles, content (in preview mode), and tags for instant visual feedback.